MinecraftForge/Documentation/docs/models/advanced/ibakedmodel.md

 `IBakedModel`
 =============

 `IBakedModel` is the result of calling [`IModel::bake`][IModel::bake].
-Unlike `IModel`, which purely represents a shape without any concept of items or blocks, `IBakedModel` is a level lower; it processes the state of a block or item to find the final `BakedQuad`s for it.
+Unlike `IModel`, which purely represents a shape without any concept of items or blocks, `IBakedModel` is not as abstract; it represents geometry that has been optimized and reduced to a form where it is (almost) ready to go to the GPU.
+It can also process the state of an item or block to change the model.

+In a majority of cases, it is not really necessary to implement this interface manually.
+One can instead use one of the existing implementations.

 ### `isAmbientOcclusion`